-This position offers a handsome salary and perks that are usually enjoyed by government employees.
-The RBI Grade B exam is conducted in two phases and there is a lot of variation in the syllabus for both of these phases.
-Let’s have a look at the detailed RBI Grade- B Officer syllabus:
+The RBI Grade B exam is conducted in two phases and there is a lot of variation in the RBI exam syllabus for both of these phases.
+Let’s have a look at the detailed RBI syllabus for Grade- B officer exam.

 RBI Grade-B Phase-1 Syllabus